oscaroregan/portfolio/tow-boogie/index.md

 # 🏄‍♂️ Tow Boogie

-**Remotely operated personal watercraft designed to tow a rider while foiling.**
+**A Remotely operated personal watercraft designed to tow a rider while foiling.**
 My Tow Boogie combines mechanical, electrical, and control systems engineering into one integrated platform — creating a compact, powerful, and controllable craft that enables solo foil sessions without the need for a boat or partner.

 This project has been a **huge learning experience**, taking me from limited hands-on knowledge to designing and building a fully functional electric watercraft.